StudieverenigingSTORM/knt/README.md

 # The New and Improved K&T System

 **Setup**
-1. Make sure you have Python3, ``pip`` and ``npm`` installed.
+1. Make sure you have [Go](https://go.dev/doc/install) version 1.20 at least (If you are running linux you can get it from snap) and ``npm`` installed.
-2. Run ``pip install pipenv``.
-This is a python package manager and works (and looks) similar to what we are used to with ``npm``.
-3. Navigate to ``/knt-backend`` and run ``pipenv --three``.
-4. Run ``pipenv sync`` to install all dependencies.
-These are specified in the Pipfile.lock, so make sure that this file does not end up in the gitignore!
-5. Run ``pipenv shell`` to start up the virtual environment.
-This starts up the virtual environment.
-It allows us to install python packages for this project that won't interfere with your global python packages and configs.
-6. Once all the packages are installed, run ``flask run`` to have the Flask app start up and run!
-You should see the url of the app, as well as some debugging input.
+2. Run the start file in ```/knt-backend``` named ```start-backend.sh```
-7. Once your app is all up and running, open another command line and navigate ``/knt-font``.
+3. Once your app is all up and running, open another command line and navigate ``/knt-font``.
-8. Run ``npm install`` to install all the packages in the ``package.json``
+4. Run ``npm install`` to install all the packages in the ``package.json``
-9. Run ``npm run dev``.
+5. Run ``npm run dev``.
 The front-end app should be up and running now.

+**Backend Documentation**

+The backend has swagger docummentation which allows you to test out the backend queries without setting up the frontend or the admin panel.

+You can run the swagger docummentation either from the start script (requires [open-swagger-ui](https://www.npmjs.com/package/open-swagger-ui)) or the swagger ui vscode extention

 **Notes**